GaetanLepage/phd-manuscript/sections/3_ssl/0_index.typ

 This is essential to guarantee the reproducibility of the results, which is not guaranteed when stochastic approaches are used.
 Although numerous works have been tackling #acr("SSL") successfully, our attempts at this task have not been as encouraging.
 Our results are limited to simple acoustic scenarios in a simulated environment.
-Such efforts were made to understand the localization problem better and to develop a working solution.
+Such efforts were made to understand the localization problem better and develop a working solution.
 Unfortunately, several challenges have not been overcome, and the solutions that have been developed remain significantly flawed.
-Nonetheless, the overall experimentation framework developed and design during this project might still appear as a positive contribution.
+Nonetheless, the overall experimentation framework developed and designed during this project might still be a positive contribution.
+Also, a particular attention was directed to extensive experimental campaigns.
+The influence of various aspects of #todo of the has been thoroughly studied in ablation .
-It should allow future research efforts to try different training approaches without the need to go through the expensive engineering task.
+It should allow future research efforts to try different training approaches without going through the expensive engineering task.